 - Basic Shapes: you have to practice the basics if you want to improve your penmanship.
 Most letters are made up out of lines and (semi) circles.
 Take out some paper and start filling it with lines and circles with different slants.
 If you can make these shapes consistently with the same size and shape more on to the alphabet.
 Practice every single letter individually until you can reproduce them perfectly.

 - Slow Down: over time bad habits slip into our writing.
 If you are not careful, they are there to stay!
 Don’t rush you writing when you are trying to improve it.
 Writing at half your maximum speed is a good way practice the basics.

 If you have gone through all these steps, a great way to keep practicing is by keeping a journal and writing an entry every day.
 Alternatively, you might consider copying pangrams or inspirational quotes.

 Many people consider cursive handwriting as elegant and a stylish.
 So if you are going to work on your writing, you might as well choose to work on your cursive handwriting.
 Depending were you live you might have already dabbled in it during primary school.

 Don’t be discouraged if your cursive handwriting isn’t as good as you hoped it would be though.
-It takes a certain amount of dedication and attention to master that doesn’t come to a child easy.
-Besides there is plenty of resources on cursive handwriting practice for adults out there.
+It takes a certain amount of dedication and attention to master that doesn’t come to a child easily.
+Besides, there is plenty of resources on cursive handwriting practice for adults out there.

 First of all, having a reference material on cursive writing can be very useful.
-Just as before, you want to start out by practicing basic shapes and then slowly move on to individual letter.
-The catch is that this time you not only need to practice cursive letters, but also how every specific letter is connected with ever other possible letter.
+Just as before, you want to start out by practicing basic shapes and then slowly move on to individual letters.
+The catch is that this time you not only need to practice cursive letters but also how every specific letter is connected with ever other possible letter.